mverneret/IS_pipeline/README.md

 ## 6- Integration sites extraction
 After the mapping, the goal is to identify the different integration sites using reads at the junction between LTR sequences and host genome.
+This step <as adapted from PCIP-seq ([Artesi et al., 2021](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02307-0)).
 The main steps are:
 - Keep reads mapped on the host genome and on the LTR sequences
 - Get the Integration Sites (IS) corresponding to the HOST-LTR junction and ShearSites (ShS) corresponding to HOST-LINKER junction
 - Create ShS groups clustering reads with ShS < maxgapShS + UMI group using ```UMI_clustering_hamming_ref.py``` if reads have same UMI (+/- x mismatches)